Wednesday, July 12, 2023

 Last stretch to the summit:

-The cabin collapsed several years ago while the tower remained standing.
+The lookout stopped being staffed at some point.
+In 1984 the land surrounding the lookout became part of the newly-designated Rogue-Umpqua Divide Wilderness.
+Structures cannot be built in wilderness areas, but existing ones are often grandfathered in when a wilderness is created.
+The road to the summit was closed and the lookout was abandoned.
+At some point in the last 10 years the cabin collapsed while the tower remained standing.
 It’s unclear exactly when the rest of tower collapsed, but it was probably the winter of 2021-22.
 It was still standing in October 2020.
 I also found a Facebook post from July 2021 that shows it standing.
 This report from July 2022 shows that it had collapsed.
+Now it’s just a pile of lumber:

 Views are limited from the summit.
 The view to the south is overgrown (so is the view to the north):